machikania/phyllosoma/documents/readme-e.txt

 　Improved LCD transfer speed when using Raspberry Pi Pico 2.
 　Update MAZE3D.BAS and STARTREK.BAS sample programs.
 　Added POLYGON.BAS sample program.

+Phyllosoma 1.60/KM-1510 (2025.8.??)
+　Added support for Waveshare ResTouch LCD 3.5
+　Added support for ClockworkPi PicoCalc
+　Code editor for LCD now highlights reserved words, strings, and comments Button operations can now be emulated via keyboard input Added support for IPS-type LCDs
+　HEX files can now be executed directly from the editor File selection screen in editor now supports 80-character width SPI baud rate for ILI9488 LCD changed from 32 MHz to 50 MHz Sample program MANDELBR.BAS changed from text-based to graphical version Added sample program MOZART.BAS
+　Modified sample program FILEMAN.BAS to accept lowercase y/n for confirmation prompts Updated TSC2046 class to work with ResTouch
+　Enabled the ability to retrieve and modify SPI communication speed for LCD and MMC via the SYSTEM function/statement Fixed a bug where executing the OUT statement caused brief, unexpected output fluctuations Extended support for WAVE files in the PLAYWAVE statement to include sampling frequencies between 15700–16000 Hz Resolved an issue in SPI MISO where the specified port could not be used